Case Studies

 Visual content like images and videos collected from social media are the content formats that are more commonly associated with UGC.
 That being said there is more user content out there beyond content found in social media posts.
 Take a look at the section below to learn everything you need to know about the less commonly discussed forms of UGC and how they can help your brand’s eCommerce efforts.

 This is the good old fashioned User Generated Content that you can collect and integrate directly into your website to use as social proof.
 Seeing as 95 million photos and videos are posted on Instagram alone per day, social media is a non-stop shop for UGC.
+Other high-impact networks for UGC strategies that stand out are TikTok and Pinterest.

 Once you get your users to start posting on your hashtag – a process you can learn all about here – you now have a one-way ticket to all of those authentic customer photos and videos featuring your products.
+Now, you can collect that content and use it on your eCommerce site.
+The process looks a little something like this:

 At this stage, you’ve made it to the golden hour of UGC.
 There are a lot of attractive ways to integrate earned content directly into your eCommerce storefront or product pages to increase sales.
 Take a look at how watch brand Frederique Constant uses their User Generated Content galleries to gain customer trust.